bruno-lombardi/easy-spotify-ts/README.md

 ![Demo](demo.gif)

 ## Installation and Usage
-This library is easier than the JS version to use, because it doesn't have any external dependencies.
-Also, if you like **type hints**, or **intellisense**, here you get them evem for responses that come from Spotify.
+This library is lightweight and only have one external dependency, which is axios, a powerful HTTP requests library.
+Also, if you like **type hints**, or **intellisense**, with easy-spotify-ts you have them for responses that come from Spotify Web API.

 ### NodeJS Environment